 Old San Juan San Juan, Puerto Rico Travel Guide

-Old San Juan is a historical reenactment museum.
+The Historic District of san juan is a legacy reenactment museum.
 This immersion deepens your appreciation for historical preservation.

 The city embodies a rich blend of Spanish, African, and Taíno cultures.
 This fusion shows lessons in diversity.